izot/smartserver-driver-template/README.md

     SmartServer IoT.
 2. Using an editor open the Makefile and change the driver to a driver-specific information :
 	The driver identifier, driver name, description, manufacturer, license, version, filetype, an extension.
+	NOTE: Currently there is no support for CamelCase driver naming convention.
 3. Add any required additional components such as a protocol stack to the build script.
 4. If necessary, change/add/complete the implementation of the required call-back functions.
 The example driver provides a minimum implementation required to do device creation, provisioning, reading, writing and deletion.